jv-albuquerque/micro-games-platform/README.md

 ## TODO
 * New Enemy: Add a new enemy with a diferent behavior.
-* Chackpoint: Add a checkpoint system, when the player dies the player go back to the last checkpoint.
+* ~~Chackpoint~~: Add a checkpoint system, when the player dies the player go back to the last checkpoint.
 * Trampoline: Add a object in the scene with the function of a trampoline, when the player jumps on, he will be launched up.
 * Power-ups: Add a spawn system of power-ups.
 Need to be at least 3 differents power-ups that appear in differents specifics places in the scene.